- Republic — a equity crowdfunding platform

 - Mine — a social product media graph (co-founder, designer)

-- #VVFY — an app to turn photos into neon pop art (subproject of Volga Verdi)
+- #VVFY — an app with live neon effects for photos and videos (subproject of Volga Verdi)

 - MeetingPulse — a real-time audience interaction and engagement tool/app (co-founder, designer)